All Episodes

 This is all new to me.

-I should know more because my family has worked in medicine and I've heard more of these conversations.
+I'm not, I should know more because my family has worked in medicine.

-And that that some of her reactions are indicative that that's coming from the part of her brain where some damage happened.
+You know, the one thing that one doctor friend of mine is really convinced she had a stroke, and that some of her reactions are indicative that that's coming from the part of her brain where some damage happened.

-Now, as I understand it, a mini stroke or TIA may not show up the same way on an MRI.
+Now, as I understand it, a mini-stroke or TIA may not show up the same way on an MRI.

-But I remember my brother-in-law, the radiologist would literally, he was at home and they would send him pictures, we'd be at family dinners, and he would have to go in and look at pictures and he'd say, see, this is where the stroke took place right here.
+We'd be at family dinners, and he would have to go in and look at pictures, and he'd say, see, this is where the stroke took place right here.

 And I'd say, what does it mean for this person?